domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If you had one year left to live what would you do right now?

 When there is (attractive) magnetism it is clear and you will know it.
 Sometimes the polarity changes during one’s lifetime and that's life.

+Achieve/accomplish 1000 failures and you will have 1 success; failure is the necessary but difficult road to success.